jlaura/PyHAT/README.md

 # PYSAT UI in Python

-- This version of PYSAT has a backend that has been created in Python specifically.
+- This version of PYSAT has a backend that has been created in Python.
-- It is being built so it can work as close to the original libraries as physically possible
+- This version is being built to work as close to the original libraries as physically possible

 Current Road Ahead
 - [x] Working Modules on UI